MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/cloud-storage/connected-storage/live-connected-storage-overview.md

 ---
 title: Overview of Connected Storage
 description: Connected Storage saves and loads gameplay data and other state data across devices.
-Title data is stored locally and also synced to the cloud. ms.assetid: a0bacf59-120a-4ffc-85e1-fbeec5db1308 ms.date: 02/27/2018 ms.topic: article
+Title data is stored locally and also synced to the cloud.
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, connected storage ms.localizationpriority: medium
+kindex: Overview of Connected Storage
+kindex: connected storage
+ms.topic: article
+ms.assetid: a0bacf59-120a-4ffc-85e1-fbeec5db1308
+ms.localizationpriority: medium
+ms.date: 02/27/2018
 ---

 # Overview of Connected Storage

 Connected Storage allows your title to save gameplay data and other relevant state data that should roam between devices.

-The Connected Storage API allows titles on Xbox One and Universal Windows Platform (UWP) to save, load, and delete title data that is stored locally and also synced to the cloud whenever the Xbox One or UWP title is connected to the internet.
+The Connected Storage API allows titles on Xbox One (or later) and Universal Windows Platform (UWP) to save, load, and delete title data that is stored locally and also synced to the cloud whenever the Xbox or UWP title is connected to the internet.
 Saved data will be available on any other device which runs your title after synchronization occurs.

 Developers are encouraged to save title state as accurately as possible to offer the best away-from-home play experience.